OpusMag/what-cmd/README.md

 what-cmd

 # Search for flags
-what-cmd -flags
+what-cmd --flags

 # Search for hotkeys
-what-cmd -hotkeys
+what-cmd --hotkeys

-# Use your custom configuration file defined in the what-cmd directory
+# Use your custom configuration file
-what-cmd -config=/path/to/config.json
+what-cmd --config=/path/to/config.json
 ```

 ## Security & Safety

-When designing what-cmd, security was the top priority.
-However, it's crucial to understand that adding system discovery was complex and initially caused an infinite loop with cascading resource consumption on Windows.
-Therefore, it's **VERY IMPORTANT** that you are careful with system discovery for this tool.
-If you don't need system discovery, run what-cmd in the default safe mode.
+Security is a high priority in what-cmd's design.
+When implementing system discovery, I have tried to make the implementation as safe as possible.
+This includes preventing it from accessing or manipulating files and directories it shouldn't.
+This is especially the case on windows, because during development, there were bugs where it did those things.
+If you encounter anything like that, on any platform, please raise an issue as this is a problem I do not want in what-cmd.

 **What-cmd offers four distinct security modes:**